Setting Up SAML

 Step 5: Create Assertions for the SAML Authentication Response

-Next, depending on your SAML-based IdP, you may need to configure the information that the IdP passes as SAML attributes to AWS as part of the authentication response.
-For some IdPs, this information may already be configured.
-If this is the case, proceed to the next step.
+Next, you may need to configure the information that your IdP sends to AWS as SAML attributes in its authentication response.
+Depending on your IdP, this information may already be pre-configured.
+If this is the case, skip this step and continue to Step 6,

 If this information is not already configured in your IdP, provide the following: